 ECHA: Chemical safety assessment

-You should make an inventory or list of chemical substances that your business uses, supplies, manufactures or imports.
-This will help you understand your responsibilities, what you need to do and the impact REACH will have on your business activities.
+You should create an inventory or list of chemical substances that your business uses, supplies, manufactures or imports.
+This will help you to:

 Controls on supplying and using certain chemicals

-REACH places controls on the supply and use of certain chemical substances that cause harm to human health or to the environment.
+Both UK and EU REACH place controls on the supply and use of certain chemical substances that cause harm to human health or to the environment.

 If you supply or use a chemical substance, on its own, in preparations or mixtures or in articles, you must make sure that you meet any specific controls that apply to it.